-Hi all — welcome to my Reader’s Recipes series of holiday cookies.
+Welcome to my Reader’s Recipes series of holiday cookies.
 I’m going to be sharing YOUR family recipes here every Saturday from now until the New Year.
-Thanks to all of you who’ve sent in recipes for me to try, and if you want to participate, there’s still time — you can get the submission form here.
+Thanks to all of you who’ve sent in recipes for me to try!

 This recipe was sent in by Susan, who lives in southern Maine.
 According to Susan, her aunt brought these festive Italian anise cookies to Christmas every year and the tradition took hold.
 Her mother in law also made them, but preferred a lemon flavor.
 Susan’s aunt was actually Scottish, or Irish, depending on who you talked to, and while her mother-in-law claimed to be Italian, she had a Polish maiden name…so…like with so many family recipes, the origins of this one are little vague.
 But, more to the point, these cookies are classic holiday treats, the kind that make everybody’s eyes light up!